Admin guide: Expense Policy Agent

 Expense policy agent lets you turn your own expense policy into an always-on AI reviewer for every employee card expense and reimbursement report your team submits.
 Available to Grow and Accelerate customers, it reads your policies to flag potential violations.

-Once trained on your policies, this AI agent helps you:
+Once trained on your policies, your policy agent helps you:

-Even if you haven’t set an expense policy yet, Policy agent still provides baseline protection out of the box by checking for standard errors like duplicate receipts and obviously wrong values.
+Even if you haven’t set an expense policy yet, expense policy agent still provides baseline protection out of the box by checking for standard errors like duplicate receipts and obviously wrong values.

-Note: While Policy agent is highly accurate, by design human approvers maintain full control and final decision-making power over all expenses.
+Note: While your expense policy agent is highly accurate, by design human approvers maintain full control and final decision-making power over all expenses.

 Policy agent works in the background of your expense approval flow.